 So keep your initial ask clean—and save the details for when the customer expresses interest.

 The timing of WHEN to ask a customer for a video testimonial is tricky.

-And clearly, you don’t want to ask if you’re currently going through a challenging time with the customer.
+- To ask if you’re currently going through a challenging time with the customer

-The BEST time to ask is at or after the “attribution” point in the customer journey.
+Ask at or after the “attribution” point in the customer journey

 The attribution point is that point in time where the customer has had sufficient time to weigh up the results of your work.